 Note: For Linux OSs, the list of drivers typically includes a rpm file and an Images file.
-Select the Images file only if you are installing the driver on an existing operating system (for more information, see Installing the Driver on an Existing Operating System on page 62).
+Select the Images file only if you are installing the driver on an existing operating system (for more information, see Installing the Driver on an Existing Operating System on page 65).

 - 4. Click Download Now and accept the license agreement. - 5.
 When the download completes, extract the contents of the driver archive file to a temporary location.
-If the archive includes drivers for multiple operating system versions (Windows, for instance), each driver is stored in a separate folder, including one each for 32-bit and 64-bit operating systems. - 6.
+If the archive includes drivers for multiple operating system versions (Windows, for instance), each driver is stored in a separate folder. - 6.
 Change to the folder for your operating system version, as needed. - 7.
 Copy the driver binary file or the entire driver folder contents to a USB flash drive.
 For Debian, Ubuntu, and Fedora Linux, be sure to extract the contents of the .tgz files first.